-As an experienced website operations expert, I know that building an efficient and easy-to-manage multilingual website is crucial for expanding the market and enhancing user experience.English CMS (EnglishCMS) provides excellent multilingual support with its powerful performance and flexible design in Go language.However, to truly bring out its advantages, a clear and reasonable template file directory structure is the foundation.
+As an experienced website operations expert, I fully understand that building an efficient and easy-to-manage multilingual website is crucial for expanding the market and enhancing user experience.AnQiCMS (AnQiCMS) leverages the powerful performance and flexible design of the Go language to provide us with excellent multilingual support.However, to truly bring out its advantages, a clear and reasonable template file directory structure is the foundation.

 Today, let's delve into how to organize AnQiCMS multilingual template files so that your website can switch languages smoothly and maintain and expand efficiently.

-Overview of the Basic Architecture of AnQiCMS Templates
+Overview of the basic architecture of AnQiCMS templates

-To understand the organization of multi-language templates, we first need to familiarize ourselves with the basic structure of the AnQiCMS template system.
-All front-end template files of the system are uniformly stored in the root directory of the project./templateIn the folder.
-Each independent template needs to be in this/templatedirectory with its own dedicated folder, such as/template/default.
-This folder will also contain aconfig.jsonFile, used to describe the basic information of this template, such as the template name, version, author, and most importantly—the template type.The template type determines how a website is displayed on different devices, including auto, code adaptation, or PC+mobile independent site mode.
+To understand the organization of multilingual templates, we first need to familiarize ourselves with the basic structure of the AnQiCMS template system.
+All the front-end template files of the system are uniformly stored in the root directory of the project./templateIn the folder.
+Each independent template needs to be in this/templateThe directory has its own exclusive folder, for example/template/defaultThis folder will also contain aconfig.jsonA file used to describe the basic information of this template, such as the template name, version, author, and most importantly—the template type.The template type determines how a website is displayed on different devices, including adaptive, code adaptation, or PC+mobile independent site mode.

-In the root directory of your template (for example/template/default/),you can create alocalesfolder.
-In thislocalesIn the folder, create a subdirectory for each supported language, the directory name usually uses standard language codes, such as Simplified Chinese usingzh-cn, English usingen-usEach language subdirectory should have one or more.ymlfiles to store translation text in key-value pairs, for exampledefault.yml.
+Under the root directory of your template (for example)/template/default/), you can create alocalesfolder.
+In thislocalesInside the folder, create a subdirectory for each supported language, the directory name usually uses standard language codes, such as Simplified Chinese usingzh-cn, English usesen-us.
+Create one or more subdirectories for each language.ymlto store translation text in key-value pairs, for exampledefault.yml.

 The structure will be roughly like this: